Initializing... drag & drop files here

 If you also need to shrink the result further, follow up with Compress MP4 to reduce video file size after converting.
 Going the other direction for Final Cut Pro?
 See MP4 to MOV.

-Upload the MOV file to XConvert, keep H.264 to preserve quality, and click Convert.
-The video stream is re-wrapped into the MP4 container on our servers, so quality stays essentially identical to the source while the file gains broad compatibility — it now plays on Windows, Android, video editors, and the web.
+Upload the MOV file to XConvert, leave the default "Very High" quality preset, and click Convert.
+The video is re-encoded into an MP4 container on our servers at a visually-lossless setting, so it looks identical to the source while gaining broad compatibility — it now plays on Windows, Android, video editors, and the web.
+If the clip came from an iPhone and must play on Windows, also set Video Codec to H.264 under Show All Options.

 H.264 if you need maximum compatibility — work laptops, older Windows builds, smart TVs from before 2018, web embeds for unknown audiences.
 H.265 if you want roughly 40% smaller files at the same quality and your audience is on modern hardware (Apple devices since iPhone 6, Android 9+, Chrome 107+, Edge, hardware-accelerated playback on most 2017+ devices).
 H.265 takes longer to encode and decode but is now broadly playable.